-- Step 1 Make enlarged copies of the Cash Flow Projection Worksheets and the accompanying Notes to Cash Flow Projection -OR- transfer this worksheet to a spreadsheet and let your computer do the calculations.
-Using a computer is preferable because you'll be adjusting the worksheet several times. - Step 2 Enter your Beginning Cash Balance for the first month.
+Step 1 Make enlarged copies of the Cash Flow Projection Worksheet and the accompanying Notes to the Cash Flow Projection -OR- transfer this worksheet to a spreadsheet and let the computer do the calculations.
+Using a computer is preferable because you'll be adjusting the worksheet several times.

+Step 2 Enter your Beginning Cash Balance for the first month.